waterlink/openproject-docker/README.md

 ## Usage

-To spawn a new instance of openproject:
+To spawn a new instance of OpenProject:

 ```bash
 $ docker run -p 8080 -d openproject_evaluation